SheikhAnandee/-Global-Analysis-of-On-Campus-Computer-Science-IT-Master-s-Programs/README.md

 2) Most countries fall under the Very Good rating category.
 3) Most programs in the USA are 12 months long.
 4) Some 24-month programs are cheaper than certain 8-, 10-, or 12-month programs, which is unusual.
-5) USA has the highest average tuition fee, while Italy has the lowest average tuition fee.
+5) USA has the highest average tuition fee, while Italy has the lowest average tuition fee
-6) Canada is cheaper compared to some European countries.
+6) Programs with similar ratings (≈4.0–4.5) appear across a wide tuition range
 7) Europe offers the best balance of affordability, high-quality education, and strong global rankings.
 8) Program duration varies widely: Europe leans toward 2-year programs, while the USA and UK generally offer 1-year programs.
 9) The UK offers 261 programs in Cybersecurity, AI, and Data Analytics across 108 universities, making it one of the largest contributors in Europe.